freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/build-a-pokemon-search-app-project/build-a-pokemon-search-app.md

 ```

-When the `#search-input` element contains an valid Pokemon id and the `#search-button` element is clicked, an alert should appear with the correct type.
+When the `#search-input` element contains a valid Pokemon id and the `#search-button` element is clicked, the UI should be filled with the correct data.

 ```js
 async () => {